by Mark Reeves, RYT-500

 Spring is the perfect time for a fresh start.
 This spring, try a type of yoga you have never done before.
 View every yoga class as a fresh start.
 Forget what came before and don’t worry about what might come next.
 Take every class—or for that matter every asana, every breath, and every moment—as a chance to be something entirely new.

-I hope you find these tips useful in attuning yourself to the energy of Spring and assists you in finding harmony with nature.
+I hope you find these tips useful in assisting you in attuning yourself to the energy of Spring and finding harmony with nature.
 I pray it helps connect you more fully to the life blossoming within and around you as we honor the wood season together.
 I’d also love to hear what you like to do to celebrate and honor the Spring season in the comments below.
 May all beings be happy, safe, and whole, now and always.